Nursing and Health Professions

 Immaculata participates in the Dietetic Internship Centralized Application System.
 Applicants must submit their application via the DICAS portal.
 Information on GRE scores is not required and is not considered in Immaculata’s intern selection process.
 Completing the section on Awards, Experience, and Volunteer Activities is not required, but information entered will be used in evaluating applicants.

 All applicants to Immaculata University’s M.S.+DI combined program must submit their application via DICAS.
 The fee is $50 for the first application + $25 for each additional application.
-The application must be completed by February 15.
-The resume and personal statement of candidates who are accepted will be provided to their clinical and foodservice preceptors.
+The application must be completed by February 1, 2025.
+Interviews will be conducted in February, and accepted applicants will be notified on or before March 1, 2025.
+Applicants must notify IU if the spot is accepted on or before March 15, 2025.

-Graduate school admission will be determined through DICAS application materials for M.S.+DI program candidates except pre-selected students.
+Graduate school admission will be determined through DICAS application materials for M.S.+DI program candidates except early admission IU students.
 Candidates applying through DICAS do NOT need to submit an Immaculata College of Graduate Studies application separately.

-ROTATION DESCRIPTIONS Clinical (66 days)
+Clinical (66 days)

 During the clinical rotation, interns progress from screening and assessing patients to providing medical nutrition therapy to patients with complex medical conditions.
 Interns function as members of the interdisciplinary healthcare team.
 The rotation culminates in staff relief when the intern performs as an entry-level dietitian.
 Major projects include completion of two case studies.
 The clinical rotation is completed in acute care hospitals or medical centers and includes at least two days of outpatient and four days of clinical pediatrics.